overcookedpasta/hello-world/README.md

 # hello-world
 following a tutorial
 I am John Rose.
-I work in Tallmadge, OH as a web developer for Summit Racing.
-I am married (10 years!) and have two crazy boys.
+I work in Mars as a miner for Outer Limits mining.
+I have a lot of friends on Mars but have kinda lost touch with my family and friends on Earth.